LiskArchive/lisk-migrator/docs/migration.md

   --auto-migrate-config                                Migrate user configuration automatically.
 Defaults to false.

   --auto-start-lisk-core-v4                            Start Lisk Core v4 automatically.
 Defaults to false.
-When using this flag, kindly open another terminal window to stop Lisk Core v3.1.x for when the
+When using this flag, kindly open another terminal window to stop Lisk Core v3.1.x for when the migrator prompts.

-                                                       migrator prompts.
+  --snapshot-path=snapshot-path                        Path to the state snapshot to run the migration offline.
+It could point either to a directory or a tarball (tar.gz).

-  --snapshot-path=snapshot-path                        Path/URL to the state snapshot to run the migration offline.
-It could point either to a directory, a tarball (tar.gz) or a URL ending with tar.gz.
-Depends on the '--network (-n)' flag.
+  --snapshot-url=snapshot-url                          URL to download the state snapshot from.
+Use to run the migration offline.
+URL must end with tar.gz.

 EXAMPLES
   lisk-migrator --snapshot-height 20931763 --lisk-core-path /path/to/data-dir